LaurensArp/VPint/README.md

 # VPInt
-This repository contains the code required to run VPint (value propagation-based spatial interpolation), associated with our DAMI publication VPint: value propagation-based spatial interpolation ( https://doi.org/10.1007/s10618-022-00843-2 ).
-Although working code is available for spatio-temporal interpolation, we recommend spatial interpolation as its preferred use case.
-The spatio-temporal code is at this point outdated, and its support may get dropped entirely in the future.
+This repository contains the code required to run VPint (value propagation-based spatial interpolation), associated with our DAMI publication VPint: value propagation-based spatial interpolation (https://doi.org/10.1007/s10618-022-00843-2), and VPint2, associated with our ISPRS Journal of Photogrammetry and Remote Sensing paper (https://doi.org/10.1016/j.isprsjprs.2024.07.030).

-There are currently two versions of VPint, both of which are governed by update rules inspired by Markov reward processes.
-In the ideal case WP-MRP is used, which requires a target image (with NaNs denoting missing values, or with a mask of missing values) and a feature image containing values of the same area adhering to a similar spatial structure.
-If no feature data is available, SD-MRP can be used, though this will tend to regress to initialisation values over distance.

 ## Documentation